 It looks like a flask and might get a few weird looks, but the slim shape of this flat water bottle can’t be beat.
 It fits especially effortlessly into a purse or daybag.

-These jars really don’t leak, and the 1 and 2 oz. sizes hold plenty for a week or two.
+This jar really doesn’t leak, and the 1 and 2 oz. sizes hold plenty for a week or two.
 Ladies, especially, will appreciate their lotions and liquid-y beauty products not oozing out into their toiletry bag.

 Very decent noise cancelling earbuds that are small, packable, and affordable.
 Read our review here.